mesalock-linux/mesalink/README.md

 ```
 $ cargo doc --no-deps
 ```
-The documents are located at `target/doc/mesalink/index.html`
+The documents would be located at `target/doc/mesalink/index.html`

 ## Examples